cran-task-views/ModelDeployment/README.md

     an interface to [MLeap](https://github.com/combust/mleap).
 MLeap is
     an open source library that enables the persistence of Spark ML pipelines and subsequent deployment in any Java-enabled device or service.
-At runtime, the dependencies are a Java Virtual Machine (JVM) and the MLeap Runtime, and a Spark cluster is not required.
+At runtime, in addition to the serialized model file, the dependencies are a Java Virtual Machine (JVM) and the MLeap Runtime, and a Spark cluster is not required.

 **Deployment through Cloud/Server**